paopitsiri/TCRLens/README.md

 If you use **TCRLens** in your research, please cite this repository.
 Citation metadata is provided in [`CITATION.cff`](./CITATION.cff),
-You can also click the **"Cite this repository"** button at the top of the GitHub page to obtain citation formats like BibTeX, APA, and MLA.
+You can also click the **"Cite this repository"** button at the top of the GitHub page to obtain citation formats like BibTeX or APA.

 # License
 This project is covered under the Apache 2.0 License.